StorageSiteUCL Special Collections

 Datec1796

-DescriptionManuscript catalogue of the library of William Shakespeare, forged by Samuel Ireland, c1796.
+DescriptionManuscript catalogue of the library of William Shakespeare, forged by William Henry Ireland, c1796.
 With the title on the spine: Shakespeare's MSS catalogue of his books.

 Extent1 volume containing 7 folios